-While some reasonable accommodations are available as part of the Uganda program as described in the section of Disability Accommodations, Regent University may be unable to provide special accommodations for some people with disabilities.
-If someone needs accommodation or assistance, that person must bring a companion/assistant at full price.
-Also, those who have a health or mental condition that may interfere with participation in program activities, need to consult with their physician to determine if they are able to participate in a physically demanding study abroad program.
-If a potential participant has any questions, they should contact the program director.
+While some reasonable accommodations are available as part of the Uganda program, as described in the Access for Persons with Disabilities section, Regent University may be unable to provide special accommodations for some people with disabilities.
+If a participant needs such accommodation or assistance, that person must bring a companion/assistant and the companion/assistant will be required to pay full price for the trip (but not tuition, unless taking classes for credit).
+Also, persons with a health or mental condition that may interfere with participation in program activities must consult their physician to determine if they are able to participate in this physically demanding study abroad program.
+Contact the Program Director with questions.

 Student housing does provide accessibility for persons with disabilities.
 Nevertheless, students with disabilities should be aware that the country of Uganda generally dose not provide disability access to the same extent as in the United States.
 While persons with disabilities should be able to access guest housing, there may be some limited circumstances where students will have difficulty accessing facilities.
 Additionally, some government buildings that students will visit during the program and other off-campus recreational activity locations may not have full access.
 The Program Director will take any steps necessary to ensure that favorable accommodations will be made, but students with disabilities should contact the Program Director prior to registering for the program to discuss any particular concerns.